Kotlin/kotlinx.coroutines/docs/shared-mutable-state-and-concurrency.md

 Actor is more efficient than locking under load, because in this case it always has work to do and it does not have to switch to a different context at all.

-> Note, that an [actor] coroutine builder is a dual of [produce] coroutine builder.
+> Note that an [actor] coroutine builder is a dual of [produce] coroutine builder.
 An actor is associated with the channel that it receives messages from, while a producer is associated with the channel that it sends elements to.